Bakul Harshadrai Dholakia: Administrative positions

-Dholakia was the Dean at Indian Institute of Management Ahmedabad from April 1998 to June 2001.
+Dholakia was the Dean at the Indian Institute of Management Ahmedabad from April 1998 to June 2001.
 His tenure as director began in October 2002.
 Under him, IIM-A went from having 12 partner institutions for student exchange programmes to 50 by 2006–07.
 During his tenure, the one-year programme for management executives was started, and students in the very first batch got the highest salaries offered that year.
 Dholakia was pivotal in ensuring that the image of IIM-A did not suffer when, in November 2003, the Common Admission Test (CAT) papers got leaked for the first time in the 43-year history of the IIMs.
 Dholakia opposed the then HRD Minister's decision to ask the IIMs to cut their fees, and as a mark of protest, rejected a Rs 100 million (Rs 100 million) grant IIM-A got from the ministry.
 He subsequently made sure the institute became self-sufficient.

 Dholakia had been associated with the Adani Group since December 2007.
 He had been the Director of Adani Institute of Infrastructure Management and Gujarat Adani Institute of Medical Sciences, Bhuj.
 He is presently the Director General of International Management Institute, New Delhi.